rogorido/sistercities/sistercities.md

 There is plenty of information about ggplot2 on the web, but I recommend you:

-1. for a general overview of the package you can visit the [docs](http://docs.ggplot2.org/current/) about the package
+1. for a general overview of the package you can visit the [docs](http://docs.ggplot2.org/current/) about the package,
-2. very useful is also for tips the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/)
+2. very useful is also for tips the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/),
 3. but the best source of information is of course the book written by Wickham which has been recently [published](http://www.springer.com/br/book/9783319242750) (be careful! this is the 2nd edition which deals with important new features of the last versions of ggplot2).
 The book is also available online añadir!!
 4. very useful is also the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).